-In every other state, employees work at will for the length of their employment.
+In every state besides Montana, employees work at will during the entire length of their employment.
 This means that employers can fire employees in those states at any time and for any reason that isn't illegal.
-However, in Montana, employees work at will only during an initial probationary period.
+In Montana, however, employees work at will only during an initial probationary period.
 During that time, the employer may terminate the employee for any reason (except for illegal reasons discussed below), and the employee may quit for any reason.

-Montana law prohibits employment discrimination based on race, color, national origin, sex, pregnancy, religion, age, disability, or marital status.
+Montana law prohibits employment discrimination based on race, national origin, sex, religion, age, disability, or marital status.
 All Montana employers, even those with only one employee, must comply with state law prohibiting discrimination.

 These laws also make it illegal for an employer to retaliate against you for asserting your rights.
 For example, if you complain to your company's HR department that you believe you were passed over for promotion because of your age, your employer may not discipline or fire you for your complaint.
 Likewise, your employer cannot fire you for participating in an investigation of a discrimination complaint (no matter who made the complaint), testifying in court, or making other efforts to stop discriminatory practices.

 In many cases, state fair employment practices agencies will record your complaint with the Equal Employment Opportunity Commission (EEOC), the agency that enforces federal antidiscrimination laws.
 However, you should check to make sure.
 If not, you may also have to file a complaint with the EEOC.

 If you have an employment contract, your employer is limited by the terms of your agreement.
 For example, your contract may state that you are entitled to certain procedures before being terminated, or that you cannot be fired without good cause for the entire duration of your employment (in other words, it may do away with a probationary period).
 If your employer fires you without following the terms of your agreement, you have a claim for breach of contract.

-Although some states require employers to provide meal or rest breaks, Montana does not.
+Montana does not require employers to provide meal or rest breaks.
 However, under federal law, employers who choose to provide breaks of 20 minutes or less must pay employees for that time.
 Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a "break."